-We here posit that there are other ways of conceiving of and quantifying the dependence of empirical results on the sample data, beyond standard errors.
-Sensitivity under our metric does not necessarily imply a problem with the sample.
-But the goal of inference is not to learn about the sample, but rather to learn about the population.
-Moreover in practice researchers often wish to conceive of that population in a relatively broad manner.
-If minor alterations to the sample can generate major changes in the inference, and we know the environment in which we do economics is changing all the time, we ought to be less confident that we have learned something fundamental about this broader population we seek to understand, for whom we ultimately seek to make policy.
-This conclusion does not necessarily mean that the original analysis is invalid according to classical sampling theory --- and we do not recommend that researchers abandon the original full-sample results.
-However, reporting our metric alongside standard errors would improve our ability to understand and interpret the findings of a given analysis.
+In this paper, we have offered one alternative way of conceiving of and quantifying the dependence of empirical results on the sample data, beyond standard errors.
+Sensitivity of conclusions to data removal under our metric does not necessarily imply a problem with the sample.
+But the goal of inference is not to learn about the sample, but to learn about the population.
+If minor alterations to the sample can generate major changes in the inference, and we know that the environment in which we do economics is changing all the time, we ought to be less confident that we have learned something fundamental about the world we seek to understand, for which we ultimately seek to make policy.
+This does not imply that the original analysis is invalid according to classical sampling theory, and we do not recommend that researchers abandon the original full-sample results even if they are sensitive according to our metric.
+However, reporting our metrics alongside standard errors would improve our ability to understand and interpret the findings of a given analysis.

-Working within an established general framework for local sensitivity, we have provided a computable metric, the Approximate Maximum Influence Perturbation, to quantify robustness to small perturbations of data in a finite sample.
-The Approximate Maximum Influence Perturbation can be computed automatically for many common analysis methods, and the quality of the approximation can be checked in practice at the cost of one additional data analysis.
-We find that common methods for data analysis in economics can, and often do, display important sensitivities to small fractions of the data.
-These sensitivities are present in all of the empirical applications we studied here, even when the inferential procedures are straightforward, although to differing extents.
-In many cases, removing less than 1\% of the sample data can generate a strong, statistically significant result of the opposite sign to that claimed in the study.